stormsntides/TheECProject/README.md

 # TheECProject
-Code base for the EC Project website.
+Code base for the EC Project website: https://ecproject.herokuapp.com/

 This code is a WIP.
 Everything is subject to change.